Escaping from an attractor: Importance sampling and rest points I: Introduction

-One can show that in fact there is no time independent subsolution that will resolve this difficulty, and so one must bring in some form of time dependence.
-It is not at all clear how one might incorporate time dependence throughout the entire domain $[0,T]\times\mathcal{D}$.
-An alternative approach, and the one we follow in this paper, is to combine an explicit solution to an approximating time dependent problem in a neighborhood of the rest point with the time independent subsolution obtained via the quasipotential away from the rest point.
+In this paper we overcome this difficulty by constructing time dependent subsolutions that approximate the zero-variance change of measure.
+The approach that we follow is to combine an explicit solution to an approximating time dependent problem in a neighborhood of the rest point with the time independent subsolution obtained via the quasipotential away from the rest point.
 As we will show, such an approach will maintain the high decay rate while at the same time properly controlling the pre-exponential term.
-In the neighborhood of the rest point, one can approximate the dynamics of the diffusion process by a Gauss-Markov process, i.e., a process with a constant diffusion matrix and drift that is affine in the state.
-For these dynamics and appropriate terminal conditions for the localizing problem, the solution to the related PDE can be constructed in terms to the famous linear/quadratic regulator problem from optimal control theory.
+In the neighborhood of the rest point, one can approximate the dynamics of the diffusion process by a Gauss--Markov process, that is, a process with a constant diffusion matrix and drift that is affine in the state.
+For these dynamics and appropriate terminal conditions for the localizing problem, the solution to the related PDE can be constructed in terms of the famous linear/quadratic regulator problem from optimal control theory.
 As a consequence an explicit and nearly optimal scheme for a surrogate problem can be identified in the neighborhood of the rest point, which is then merged with the explicit scheme based on the quasipotential in that part of the domain where it is particularly effective.

 In this paper we analyze the difficulties caused by the presence of rest points in a general setting.
 We describe and theoretically justify a resolution of these difficulties in the case of dimension one, and present computational data for this case.
 The construction of the localizing problem is more elaborate in dimension greater than one, and will be presented in a companion paper along with the results of numerical experiments in higher dimensions.